jasonbayton/11ty/_src/projects/package-search/support/enable-managed-config.md

 <div class="callout callout-red">
 <div class="callout-heading">Caution</div>

 Be aware PACKAGE SEARCH will show the received managed config as it is provided by the EMM on any device configured.
-This may include identying information, secrets, keys, and anything else you may not wish end-users to have visibility of.
+This may include identifying information, secrets, keys, and anything else you may not wish end-users to have visibility of.

 It is recommended this feature be used in a closed testing environment only, unless you are comfortable with the potential risk.